Osdel/CNN-from-Scratch-with-Numpy/README.md

 # CNN from scratch with numpy
-This project is for educational purpose only, don't use it in production.
+This project is for educational purpose only.
 The code is based on the CS231n Convolutional Neural Networks for Visual Recognition by Andrej Karpathy.
-Recommended to understand how convolutional  networks works and look inside each component and build it from scratch with numpy.
+Recommended to understand how convolutional networks works, look inside each component and build it from scratch with numpy.

 ## Dependencies
 * [numpy](https://pypi.python.org/pypi/numpy)